Health and Social Services Research in the NWT

 Collaboration

-The DHSS is home to a wide variety of professionals with broad spanning skill sets.
+The DHSS is home to a wide variety of professionals with diverse skill sets.
 The Department also has extensive networks that can be leveraged within the research community in the NWT.

 Strategic Support for Required Research